What is acute vomiting?

 Don’t feed your cat human food; many are either poisonous or too rich for cats to eat.

-Make sure you have a secure bin which your cat can’t get into.
+Make sure you have a secure bin that your cat can’t get into.
 Dispose of uneaten food properly.

 Don’t give your cat any medications (human or veterinary) unless you have been told to do so by your veterinarian.